Roland09/GradientPicker_Standalone/README.md

 If you want to capture another image, clicking "New Session" captures the primary desktop again.

+The Export Rotation option allows you to save the gradient image at a specified rotation.
+There are presets for popular apps and assets like [World Creator](https://www.world-creator.com/) and [MicroSplat](https://assetstore.unity.com/packages/tools/terrain/microsplat-global-texturing-96482).

 ## Screenshot

 Here's a screenshot how it looks like currently: